AndrewBuck/cosmic/README.txt

 sudo pip3 install django-celery-results sudo apt-get install rabbitmq-server

-Otional: In a development environment this module makes detecting code changes more reliable when the 'manage.py runserver' development server is in use.
+Optional: In a development environment this module makes detecting code changes more reliable when the 'manage.py runserver' development server is in use.
 Not needed for a production site: